 Involves: Confiscation of offending item.

-The period and terms of confiscation must be clearly spelt out, and the article must be seen to be kept in a secure place (or be sent home).
-Nothing may be permanently confiscated except for offensive weapons, fireworks, alcohol, cigarettes, vaping paraphernalia or anything else not allowed within the School Guidelines.

-Given for: Being in possession of an item not allowed in School.

-Inappropriate or untimely use of laptop, phone, or other electronic devices.

-Failure to hand in all electronic devices at bedtime (for Middle School).
+The period and terms of confiscation must be a secure place (or be sent home).
+Nothing ma fireworks, alcohol, cigarettes, vaping parapher Guidelines.
+Given for: Being in possession of an item not allowed in S Inappropriate or untimely use of laptop, phone Failure to hand in all electronic devices at bedt